For many families, homeschooling means more sleep. And that is good news for kids.

 But what about moms?
 Sleep deprivation seems like part of the job description.
 And let's be honest: It is hard to serve your family well when you're downright exhausted.
 Though God will give you strength in the midst of a sleep-deprived season, I encourage you to embrace opportunities to help your body catch up.

 Where can you find such opportunities?
 Though homeschooling won't help your baby sleep through the night (if only!), it does provide flexibility.
-Here are some ideas to help you use that to your advantage:
+Here are eight ideas to help you use homeschooling to your advantage to get more sleep.

 Wake up when you or the kids are ready instead.